beartype/beartype/doc/src/faq.rst

 How much does all this *really* cost?
 *************************************

-What substring of `"Beartype is free we swear it would we lie" <Does beartype do any bad stuff?_>`__ did you not grep?
+What substring of `"beartype is free we swear it would we lie" <Does beartype do any bad stuff?_>`__ did you not grep?

 *...very well.* Let's pontificate.